Muhanad-husn/sociorag/docs/retriever_test_refactoring_report.md

 ## Scripts Created

-To automate the fix process, the following scripts were created:
+To automate the fix process and verify functionality, the following scripts were created:

 1. `scripts/fix_pytest_warnings.py` - An initial attempt to automatically fix the warnings
 2. `scripts/create_test_fix_script.py` - A script to generate a more comprehensive fix
 3. `scripts/fix_test_files_manually.ps1` - A PowerShell script for applying manual fixes to the test files
+4. `scripts/test_embedding_cache_standalone.py` - A standalone test for embedding cache functionality

 ## Current Test State